-The 'nameWithLanguage' attribute syntax behaves that the same as the 'textWithLanguage' syntax.
-If a 2073 name is in a language that is different than the rest of the object or operation, then this 2074 'nameWithLanguage' syntax is used rather than the generic 'nameWithoutLanguage' syntax.
-2075 The 'nameWithLanguage' attribute syntax is a compound attribute syntax consisting of two parts: a 2076 'nameWithoutLanguage' part plus an additional 'naturalLanguage' (see section 4.1.8) part that overrides 2077 the natural language in force.
-The 'naturalLanguage' part explicitly identifies the natural language that 2078 applies to the that name value and that name value alone.
-2079 Example: If the client supplies the "attributes-natural-language" operation attribute with the value: 'en' 2080 indicating English, but the "printer-name" attribute is in German, the client MUST use the 2081 'nameWithLanguage' attribute syntax as follows: 2082 'de': Natural Language Override indicating German 2083 'Farbdrucker': the Printer name in German 2084 2085 4.1.3 'keyword' 2086 The 'keyword' attribute syntax is a sequence of characters, length: 1 to 255, containing only the US-2087 ASCII [ASCII] encoded values for lowercase letters ("a" - "z"), digits ("0" - "9"), hyphen ("-"), dot ("."), 2088 and underscore (" ").
+- Example: If the client supplies the "attributes-natural-language" operation attribute with the value: 'en' 2001 indicating English, but the "printer-name" attribute is in German, the client MUST use the 2002 'nameWithLanguage' attribute syntax as follows: 2003 - 'de': Natural Language Override indicating German 2004 - 'Farbdrucker': the Printer name in German 2005

+4.1.3 'keyword'

+- The 'keyword' attribute syntax is a sequence of characters, length: 1 to 255, containing only the US-2008 - ASCII [ASCII] encoded values for lowercase letters ("a" "z"), digits ("0" "9"), hyphen ("-"), dot ("."), 2009 - and underscore ("\").
 The first character MUST be a lowercase letter.
-Furthermore, keywords 2089 SHALLMUST be in U.S. English.
-2090 This syntax type is used for enumerating semantic identifiers of entities in the abstract protocol, i.e., 2091 entities identified in this document.
+Furthermore, keywords MUST 2010 - be in U.S. English.
+2011 - This syntax type is used for enumerating semantic identifiers of entities in the abstract protocol, i.e., 2012 - entities identified in this document.
 Keywords are used as attribute names or values of attributes.
-Unlike 2092 'text' and 'name' attribute values, 'keyword' values SHALLMUST NOT use the Natural Language 2093 Override mechanism, since they SHALLMUST always be US-ASCII and U.S. English.
-2094 Keywords are for use in the protocol.
-A user interface will likely provide a mapping between protocol 2095 keywords and displayable user-friendly words and phrases which are localized to the natural language of 2096 the user.
-While the keywords specified in this document MAY be displayed to users whose natural 2097 language is U.S. English, they MAY be mapped to other U.S. English words for U.S. English users, since 2098 the user interface is outside the scope of this document.
-2099 In the definition for each attribute of this syntax type, the full set of defined keyword values for that 2100 2101 attribute are listed.
-When a keyword is used to represent an attribute (its name), it MUST be unique within the full scope of 2102 all IPP objects and attributes.
-When a keyword is used to represent a value of an attribute, it MUST be 2103 unique just within the scope of that attribute.
-That is, the same keyword SHALLMUST NOT be used for 2104 two different values within the same attribute to mean two different semantic ideas.
-However, the same keyword MAY be used across two or more attributes, representing different semantic ideas for each attribute.
+Unlike 2013 - 'text' and 'name' attribute values, 'keyword' values MUST NOT use the Natural Language Override 2014 - mechanism, since they MUST always be US-ASCII and U.S. English.
+2015 - Keywords are for use in the protocol.
+A user interface will likely provide a mapping between protocol 2016 - keywords and displayable user-friendly words and phrases which are localized to the natural language of 2017 - the user.
+While the keywords specified in this document MAY be displayed to users whose natural 2018 - language is U.S. English, they MAY be mapped to other U.S. English words for U.S. English users, since 2019 - the user interface is outside the scope of this document.
+2020 - In the definition for each attribute of this syntax type, the full set of defined keyword values for that 2021 - attribute are listed.
+2022 - When a keyword is used to represent an attribute (its name), it MUST be unique within the full scope of 2023 - all IPP objects and attributes.
+When a keyword is used to represent a value of an attribute, it MUST be 2024 - unique just within the scope of that attribute.
+That is, the same keyword MUST NOT be used for two 2025 - different values within the same attribute to mean two different semantic ideas.
+However, the same 2026 - keyword MAY be used across two or more attributes, representing different semantic ideas for each 2027 - attribute.
 Section 6.1 describes how the protocol can be extended with new keyword values.
-Examples of attribute name keywords:
+Examples 2028 - of attribute name keywords: 2029 - "job-name" 2030 - "attributes-charset" 2031